-Oriental Shorthair
+- Oriental Shorthair

-These tricolored pattern cats can be both long-haired or short-haired, and in order to properly fall into the calico category, they must have three distinct colors present.
+These tri-colored pattern cats can be both long-haired or short-haired, and to properly fall into the calico category, they must have three distinct colors present.
 Commonly, calicos are predominately white with patches of orange on their coat, which can sometimes have a rusty or reddish brown hue, and black, with the occasional gray or blue hue instead.

-In case you were curious, only 1 out of every 3,000 calico cats born around the world are male.
-And for the scientific reasoning as to why this occurs, you can refer to good old fashioned genetics.
+In case you were curious, only 1 out of every 3,000 calico cats born worldwide are male.
+And for the scientific reasoning as to why this occurs, you can refer to good old-fashioned genetics.
 Here’s a quick rundown for you courtesy of Canidea.com…

 “Calico cats are predominantly female because their coat coloring is linked to the X chromosome.
 Specifically, two X chromosomes are needed for a cat to have a tri-color coat.
 Males usually only have one X chromosome, so calico cats can’t be male.
 However, there is a rare condition where a male cat has an extra X chromosome (resulting in XXY instead of the typical XY) and thus, he can be a calico!”

 And for more little random goodies of cat knowledge to help you impress your cat lover friends, check out our article: 60 Cool Facts Any Cat Lover Can Appreciate.

-Male calico fact: For those which are born, they are almost always sterile.
+Male calico fact: For those who are born, they are almost always sterile.

 State cat of Maryland

-In October of 2001, the calico cat breed was named the official cat of Maryland.
+In October 2001, the calico cat breed was named the official cat of Maryland.
 Reason being?
-Well, that beautiful tricolored coat of orange, black, and white is symbolic to their state bird, the Baltimore oriole, as well as the state insect, the Baltimore Checkerspot butterfly.
+Well, that beautiful tricolored coat of orange, black, and white is symbolic of their state bird, the Baltimore oriole, and the state insect, the Baltimore Checkerspot butterfly.
 Sounds like a purrfect match to me!
 Go, calico kitties!

 Fun calico name facts: According to Rover.com, there are the most popular cat names for calicos according to their most recent database search…(List by most popular at #1)